 While Western Power uses 220kV to supply the Kalgoorlie region, there are no 220kV supplies available near the Perth region.
 Therefore this option will also require a transformer to be installed at the Perth end of the transmission line.
 This transformer would be located at either Pinjar (220/132kV) or Neerabup (330/220kV).
 Pinjar has more space available for the transformer installation, although ultimately Neerabup will be a stronger supply source.
 Environmental restrictions exist at both sites and further work would be required to identify the best location for the transformer and obtain the necessary approvals.
 The double circuit line would initially operate with one side energised at 220kV and the other at 132kV to maintain the existing supplies to Regans substation and Emu Downs wind farm while minimising the initial cost of the project.

-At Eneabba, the new transmission line will connect with another proposed new transmission line to be established by Karara.
-This line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
-At Three Springs a 220/132kV transformer will be installed.
+At Eneabba, the new transmission line will connect with the proposed new transmission line to be established by Karara (KML).
+KML's line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
+At Three Springs a 330/132kV transformer will be installed.
 Initially this transformer will be used by Karara to source an interim, non-firm supply from the 132kV network until the proposed new transmission line from Neerabup is complete.
+When the line from Neerabup is complete, a 220/330kV step-up transformer at Three Springs would be required to deliver 330kV to the Karara mine site.

-Ultimately the transformer may be used by Western Power to increase electricity supply capacity to the Geraldton region.
+Ultimately the 330/132kV transformer may be used by Western Power to increase electricity supply capacity to the Geraldton region.